rundeck/rundeck/docs/en/upgrading/upgrading.md

 You can add any or all of these policies, or combine them with your job policies.

-## Converting Mapped Roles
+### Converting Mapped Roles

-Mapped roles defined in `rundeck-config.properties` were used to authorize actions in the RunDeck GUI in Rundeck 1.3 and earlier.
+Mapped roles defined in `rundeck-config.properties` were used to authorize actions in the Rundeck GUI in Rundeck 1.3 and earlier.

 Here is the list of old "application roles", and how to translate them into the new aclpolicy format: